ON THIS PAGE: You will learn about the different types of treatments doctors use for people with penile cancer. Use the

 A disadvantage of laser therapy is that it can be difficult for the doctor to determine how far the cancer has spread.

 Cryosurgery.
 Cryosurgery, also called cryotherapy or cryoablation, uses liquid nitrogen to freeze and kill cells.
 The skin will later blister and peel.
 This procedure will sometimes leave a pale scar.
 More than 1 freezing may be needed.

 Circumcision.
 Circumcision (see Risk Factors) is generally used if the cancer is only on the foreskin.

 Penectomy.
 This is the surgical removal of part or all of the penis.
 It is the most common and effective procedure to treat penile cancer that has grown inside of the penis.
-Because this is disfiguring surgery, it is important to determine whether it is needed or if removing only the tumor is possible.
+Because this is disfiguring surgery, it is important to determine whether it is needed or if removing only the cancer is possible.
 If a penectomy is needed to treat the cancer effectively, a partial rather than total penectomy is a better option if the cancerous tissue and a 2 cm margin of healthy tissue can be removed while leaving enough length of the penis for the patient to urinate naturally.
 When this is not possible, a total penectomy is performed, which is the removal of the entire penis.
-The surgeon will tunnel the urinary tract underneath the scrotum, requiring the patient to urinate in a sitting position.
+The surgeon will then tunnel the urinary tract underneath the scrotum, meaning the patient will urinate in a sitting position.